paritosh0707/AgentDock/docs/PACKAGE_VERSIONING_STRATEGY.md

 # Package Versioning Strategy

-Comprehensive guide for versioning AgentDock packages and managing dependencies.
+Comprehensive guide for versioning Dockrion packages and managing dependencies.

 ---

 ## Overview

-AgentDock follows **Semantic Versioning (SemVer)** for all packages.
+Dockrion follows **Semantic Versioning (SemVer)** for all packages.
 This document explains how to version packages, manage dependencies, and handle upgrades.

 ---